What is a Quantity Surveyor?

 The Professional Quantity Surveyor is a vital member and brings value to the design and construction team.
 A PQS has the right experience and expertise in the field of construction costs.
 A PQS can be retained by the Client in design and construction.
 The role of quantity surveyor will help the Client from the inception to the total completion of the project.
 Engaging a PQS very early in the project can provide a substantial cost saving in the project and save the Client a considerable cost due to time and cost overrun in the project.

 The PQS selected for the project will work with the Client and the design team to establish the program budget.
 During the design phases, the PQS will prepare elemental cost plans based on at what stage the design is.
 The cost estimate can be used to monitor changes and variations in the anticipated cost; based on the anticipated cost; a decision can be taken whether to allow the addition or deletion of the design so that the original budget can be maintained.
 Before the tender, the elemental cost estimate should be reviewed.
-The pretender estimate is used to evaluate bids received.
-The QS then helps the Client in the bid evaluation process to select the right proponent.

 Sometimes Client engages a Construction Quantity Surveyor at the construction phase.
 The role of quantity surveyor will help the Client in cost control of the project based on the approved budget; manage all changes in the projects, tracks delay in the project, and its implication on the project.
 However, when a QS is engaged only in the construction phase, there is no way he can contribute to the validity of the original project budget.
 Hence it is highly recommended that a PQS should be engaged very early in the project when the project initiation process starts.